 A new headless commerce option for WordPress

-In 2018 they ventured into the WordPress space with a new plugin integrates directly with the BigCommerce commerce engine.
+In 2018 they ventured into the WordPress space with a new plugin integrated directly with the BigCommerce commerce engine.
 WordPress takes care of the front-end experience (the site itself), while the commerce engine takes care of the business side of things.
-This includes the product catalog management, transactions, order management, shipping and so on.
+This includes product catalog management, transactions, order management, shipping, and so on.

 Despite the major market share that WooCommerce has, it’s good to have some new competition in this space.
 Not only does it create awareness for other great e-commerce solutions on the web, but it also ensures that all solutions continue working hard to improve on their offerings.

 Here’s a look at their promo video that sums up the key benefits of this solution.